nikkijuk/pigeongram/README.md

 - Kotlin
 - Gradle
-- Mondo db installed locally
+- Mongo db installed locally

 NOTE: There's no configuration needed when Mongo Db is installed locally.
 Otherwise application.properties needs to be adjusted.